flyingcircusio/backy/README.txt

 * as keyword 'last' or 'latest'
 * as integer N to select the Nth-newest backup before the last backup.

+The restore target should be a file path or '-' for stdout.

 backy find
 ----------